Abenaki win back free fishing and hunting rights

 H.880 would require Abenaki names to be added to park signs in Vermont State Parks

-The legislature adjourned before the bill could be voted on in the Senate, but Stevens said he was optimistic it will pass when the Senate reconvenes Aug.
+The legislature adjourned before the bill could be voted on in the Senate, but Stevens was optimistic it will pass when the Senate reconvenes Aug.
 25.

 Rep. Bill Lippert, D-Hinesburg, was one of the nine sponsors of H.880.